YDS: The Clare Spark Blog

 As I will show in future blogs, the U.S. was concerned solely with protecting oil supplies that would be vital for the restoration of Western Europe as a bulwark against the Soviet Union, and this entailed maintaining the alliance with Great Britain, a shaky one as the war ended.
 (If you don’t believe me, read Skidelsky in vol. 3 of his Keynes biography.)
 Hence during the various UN interventions in the conflict between the aspiring, then actual, Jewish state and its neighbors (1947-49), the U.S. looked to its own long term interests.
 The notion that the U.S. elites were ever a disinterested, morally motivated friend to Jews and Israelis, let alone supine in their acquiescence to New York Jews and their votes or Hollywood and its propaganda, is a convenient myth for populist politicians in the U.S. and anti-Western forces elsewhere.

-It is crucial to understand that without oil from the region, the Marshall Plan would have failed, for oil was crucial to the economic recovery of Western Europe.
+It is crucial to understand that without oil from the region, the Marshall Plan would have failed, for oil was central to the economic recovery of Western Europe.
 America’s own supplies were already drying up.
 It was not just romantic Arabism in the U.S. State Department that determined U.S. policy, but the Cold War.
 Current misconceptions about the love of the U.S. for “the Jews” or for Israel only lead us away from the economic-political reasons for U.S. policy.
 Isolationists and populists from the likes of Traficant or Patrick Buchanan or, to climb up a notch in the status ladder, Walt and Mearsheimer, are patently absurd when they claim that the “Israeli lobby” determines U.S. foreign policy.
 It is even more shocking when Jewish leftists or left-liberals echo their ignorance about the history of the region.

 These are my thoughts on the anniversary of the attacks of 9-11-01, and I fear that they are all too relevant.
 Norman Podhoretz is going around complaining that Jews are too liberal.
 I wish that he would complain about the ignorance of diplomatic history or the indifference to it, as evidenced in the schools and in the media.

 [Added 4-11-10: see this recently declassified document http://www.jewishvirtuallibrary.org/jsource/US-Israel/CriticalIncidentNo.14.pdf.
 Although heavily redacted, it validates my analysis that the Cold War context was crucial to writing diplomatic histories of the Arab-Israeli conflict, and that the U.S. was ready to intervene if Israel attempted to expand its borders beyond the 1949 armistice lines.
-Throughout, the State Department document, the desire for "stability" in the region is paramount.
+Throughout the State Department document, the desire for “stability” in the region is paramount.
 U.S. policy is clearly stated.]

 August 9, 2009